Which policy demands are right for your council

 Many local authorities are fuelling the climate crisis by approving high carbon infrastructure projects – such as fossil fuel extraction sites and airport expansion.

-Press councils to reject climate-damaging developments and instead give the green light to projects that reduce emissions, such as renewable energy projects.
+Councils can reject climate-damaging developments and instead give the green light to projects that reduce emissions, such as renewable energy projects.

 3. Plant more trees and improve green spaces